 More research is needed to confirm ginseng as a reliable treatment for erectile dysfunction.

 Lowering blood sugar

 More clinical studies and standardization of ginseng root are needed to consider ginseng as a possible complementary therapy for diabetes.
 This is so that researchers can investigate what specific doses are effective.

 Not all side effects of ginseng are known.
-Although ginseng is considered safe to consume, the following side effects have been reported:
+Although ginseng is considered safe to consume, the following side effects

 - sleep problems